wi-ed/wi/README.md

 Contributing
 ------------

 Please run `./presubmit.py` first before doing a pull request.
+Even better is to install the git pre-commit hook with `./git-hooks/install.py`.